farah-rabie/GeosciencePlusAI/Data/README.md

 ### Overview

 The data is extracted using functions in the 'Data/Raw Files/convert_file_format.py' script.
-An example of how to use these functions is provided in the Jupyter notebook, [*From LAS_DLIS to CSV*](https://github.com/farah-rabie/GeosciencePlusAI/blob/main/Data/Raw%20Files/From%20LAS_DLIS%20to%20CSV.ipynb).
+An example of how to use these functions is provided in the Jupyter notebook [From LAS_DLIS to CSV](https://github.com/farah-rabie/GeosciencePlusAI/blob/main/Data/Raw%20Files/From%20LAS_DLIS%20to%20CSV.ipynb).

 #### Data Description